 Taking care of your retinas is one of the most important things you can do for your vision.
-There are steps everyone can take to help ensure the health of their retinas.
-This is true as most of the risks are environmental.
+There are steps everyone can take to help ensure the health of their retinas since most of the risks are environmental.
 For instance, nearsightedness, which is a condition related to your retina, can be caused by environmental situations such as sitting in front of a computer screen for long periods of time.
 In this case, simply take frequent breaks from doing work on the computer.
 Our 10-10-10 rule is a great tool to keep in mind to help keep all areas of your vision healthy, including your retina.

 We all know by now how damaging smoking is for your health.
 It’s bad for your lungs, your heart, your skin, and yes, even your eyes.
 Smoking can cause damage to your eyes in several different ways.
 It can contribute to the development of macular degeneration because it slows the circulation of blood to the eye and retina, which damages the blood vessels of your eye.

 Studies have shown that smoking can cause a person to develop AMD 10 years earlier than they normally would have if they had never smoked.
 Smoking also decreases the level of antioxidants in the blood which helps maintain healthy eyesight.
 Antioxidants are vital to your retina health.